-Write a three page paper comparing film noir in the 1940s to film noir in the 1950s.
+For example: Write a three-page essay comparing classic and contemporary film westerns.

 C. Other Assignments

-Research paper or other writing projects that develop a related topic.
+Research paper or other writing project that develop a related topic.

-Students are to select a paper topic covering a critical analysis and evaluation of the artistic elements of film noir covered in the course this semester.
+Students are to select a paper topic covering a critical analysis and evaluation of the artistic elements of the film western covered in the course this semester.
 This paper is designed as a research project and students are expected to go beyond the level of information found in the course textbook.
 Students must find a minimum of five sources for this paper.
 Of those five, no more than two may be periodical sources and no internet sources are allowed, except where students can demonstrate the academic verifiability and validity of a source.
 Paper will be in the MLA format using parenthetical citations.
 The body of the text must be a minimum of 7 pages and no more than 15.
 Work will be graded on a 50 point rubric that evaluates format; development of the body of the text including a thesis, relevant examples, integration of research, conclusion and merit of original premise; punctuation; grammar; bibliography; citations; and use of images.